macrocosm-os/prompting/README_main.md

 This will run **two** PM2 processes: one for the validator which is called `s1_validator_main_process` by default (you can change this in `run.sh`), and one for the run.sh script (in step 4, we named it `s1_validator_autoupdate`).
 The script will check for updates every 30 minutes, if there is an update then it will pull it, install it, restart `s1_validator_main_process` and then restart itself.

-> Important: vLLM currently faces a [notable limitation](https://github.com/vllm-project/vllm/issues/3012) in designating a specific GPU for model execution via code.
-Consequently, to employ a particular CUDA device for your model's operations, it's necessary to manually adjust your environment variable `CUDA_VISIBLE_DEVICES`.
-For instance, setting `export CUDA_VISIBLE_DEVICES=1,2` will explicitly define the CUDA devices available for use.

 # Available Miners